 Step 3.
 Confirm your restore point and wait for it to complete.

 Another quick solution you can try is to add a new USB Bluetooth adapter to your computer.
 Those USB Bluetooth “dongles” are tiny and easy to plug into a standard USB port.
 Remember to try Driver Talent to download and install the Bluetooth driver.
 Then you can use any Bluetooth device with your computer.

-If you have any questions on Bluetooth, you can leave comments below to let us know or click the LEFT MENU on this page for more help.
+If you have any questions on no Bluetooth in Device Manager, you can leave comments below to let us know or click the LEFT MENU on this page for more help.
 Any other driver issues, please see Windows Driver Solutions on this site.